How to Track an IP Address: Find Out Here

 User behavior analysis: Businesses use IP tracking to understand website traffic and tailor content, improving user experience.

-Now that we went through the “why” IP addresses are tracked, let’s get into the “how” of it all.
+Now that we've covered through the “why” IP addresses are tracked, let’s get into the “how” of it all.
 Basically, there are two methods to track IP addresses:

 From email